Achievable logoAchievable logo

 (spoiler)

-h(x) is a composite function f(g(x)) with the inner function g(x) boxed:
+h(x) is a composite function f(g(x)).
+The inner function is boxed below:

 outer f(2x+1inner g)3